aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-With our latest update, we've addressed several key issues to provide you with a smoother and more reliable workflow.
-Firstly, we've resolved the occurrence of evaluation watermarks being inadvertently added to output files when converting DCM images.
-Furthermore, we've tackled a `NullReferenceException` error that occurred when converting EMF files to SVG format.
-This fix ensures that your conversions proceed smoothly and without interruption.
-Additionally, we've addressed a regression issue where EXIF data was missing, leading to exceptions during image processing.
-With this fix in place, you can rest assured that your images will retain their metadata intact, allowing for more accurate organization and management.
+With our latest update, we've addressed several key issues to provide you with a smoother and more reliable workflow:

+- Resolve the occurrence of evaluation **watermarks** inadvertently added to output files when **converting DCM** images.
+- Tackle a `NullReferenceException` error encountered when **converting EMF files to SVG format**, ensuring smooth conversions.
+- Address a regression issue where **EXIF data** was missing, ensuring images retain metadata for accurate organization and management.
 </p>

 <p align='justify'>